kengz/telegram-bot-bootstrap/README.md

 # telegram-bot-bootstrap
 A bootstrap for Telegram bot with directly deployable sample bot and JS-wrapped API methods.

+See the full [API documentation](http://kengz.github.io/telegram-bot-bootstrap/) of this project.

 ## Installation
 If you wish to use only the wrapped Telegram API, do either of